Ramones: Legacy and influence

+In 2000, VH1's 100 Greatest Artists of Hard Rock ranked the group at 17 on their list.

 The band members were also individually influential.
 Johnny Ramone was named one of Time's "10 Greatest Electric-Guitar Players" in 2003.
 That same year, he was number 16 on the "100 Greatest Guitarists of All Time" list in Rolling Stone.

-"We think of the Ramones as a classic, iconic band," observed Gene Simmons.
+"We think of the Ramones as a classic, iconic band," observed Gene Simmons of Kiss.
 "They have one gold record to their name.
 They never played arenas; couldn't sell them out.
 It was a failed band.
 It doesn't mean they weren't great.
 It means the masses didn't care."

+The French animated series Oggy and the Cockroaches features a trio of anthropomorphic cockroaches named after three members of the band — Joey, Marky and Dee Dee.